edespino/cloudberry-site/docs/tutorial/crash-course.md

 ## Lesson 13.
 Database catalog

-System tables prefixed with *gp_* relate to the parallel features of CBDB Database.
-Tables prefixed with *pg_* are either standard PostgreSQL system catalog tables supported in CBDB Database, or are related to features CBDB that provides to enhance PostgreSQL for data warehousing workloads.
-Note that the global system catalog for CBDB Database resides on the coordinator instance.
+System tables prefixed with *gp_* relate to the parallel features of Cloudberry Database.
+Tables prefixed with *pg_* are either standard PostgreSQL system catalog tables supported in Cloudberry Database, or are related to features Cloudberry that provides to enhance PostgreSQL for data warehousing workloads.
+Note that the global system catalog for Cloudberry Database resides on the coordinator instance.

 Exercise: Run the following query to get a list of catalog table names.